 Change of College

-Students who are pursuing a program of study in one college at UAH and desire to change to a program in another college may petition to do so by making application at the Office of Student Records.
+Students who are pursuing a program of study in one college at UAH and desire to change to a program in another college may petition to do so by making application at the Office of the Registrar.
 Academic advisement before changing programs may help students avoid losing credits.
 Application of previously earned credits toward the new program will be determined after the transfer has been approved.

 Student athletes must declare a major and follow an academic plan by the beginning of the third academic year or fifth academic semester.